aduskett/python-objdictgen/README.md

 inconsistencies.
 It is safe to run this option as it will not delete any active parameters.
 The `--drop-unused` will remove any unused *profile* and *DS-302* parameter that might be used in the file.

+## License

+Objdictgen has been based on the python tool included in CanFestival.
+This original work from CanFestival is:

+    Copyright (C): Edouard TISSERANT, Francis DUPIN and Laurent BESSARD

+The Python 3 port and tool improvements have been implemented under

+    Copyright (C) 2022 Svein Seldal, Laerdal Medical AS